akka/akka/akka-docs/rst/java/persistence.rst

 the ``persist`` call and the execution(s) of the associated event handler.
 This also holds for multiple ``persist`` calls in context of a single command.
 The example also shows how to switch between command different command handlers with ``getContext().become()`` and ``getContext().unbecome()``.

+The easiest way to run this example yourself is to download `Typesafe Activator <http://typesafe.com/platform/getstarted>`_ and open the tutorial named `Akka Persistence Samples with Java <http://typesafe.com/activator/template/akka-sample-persistence-java>`_.
+It contains instructions on how to run the ``EventsourcedExample``.

 Reliable event delivery
 -----------------------